Family Owned Since 1979

 Product Description:

 75 days.
-Big, pink, globe-shaped fruit absolutely burst with juicy flavor that’s an intricate blend of sweet and acid.
+Big, pink, globe-shaped fruit absolutely burst with juicy flavor that’s an intricate blend of sweet and acidic.
 Add to that a strong disease package that includes high resistance to late blight, one of the devastating diseases for tomatoes, and you’ve got a new favorite.
 Indeterminate plants are productive and relatively early for such big, flavorful fruit.
 HR: LB, N, V.

 • Key Features: